rkhleics/flybrid/README.md

 Nicole Merlin's article gives a fantastic explanation and demonstration of the overall idea / approach: http://webdesign.tutsplus.com/tutorials/creating-a-future-proof-responsive-email-without-media-queries--cms-23919

-Flybrid essentially provides the same results in the same email clients, but has been developed to make the technical implementation of the approach a little simpler and easier to understand.
+Flybrid essentially provides similar results in the same email clients, but has been developed to make the technical implementation of the approach a little simpler and easier to understand.
+Sticking with `width` CSS rules to control column sizes also tends to produce more consistent results in Outlook.

 ## Known limitations